Monte Alén National Park

-Geography
+Geography and environment

 The park has an area of 2,000 km2 and lies within the elevation range of 300–1250 m.
 It was declared a national park under a presidential decree in 2000 in addition to 13 other areas.

-The highest mountain peaks of Monte Alen and Monte Mitra (the source of the major rivers in the area) lie within the limits of the park.
+The highest peaks of Monte Alén and Monte Mitra lie within the limits of the park.
 Uoro River lies to the west of the park.
 The eastern part of the park is bounded by the Niefang-Gabon road.
 There are a few patches of rock outcrops.
-Lake Atoc has forest cover in its entire catchment.
+Lake Atoc (Lago Atoc) has forest cover throughout its entire catchment.

 Trekking paths are well laid out in the park.
 Logging operation within the park is fully controlled.

+Climate

 The climate is hot humid equatorial, with an average temperature of about 25 C in the lowland area and 20–23 C in the highlands.
 The mean annual rainfall is between 3000–3500 mm.

-Fauna
+Wildlife

-The park has recorded 265 species of birds.
-Some of the prominent species include three montane species, Coracina caesia, Dryoscopus angolensis and Phylloscopus herberti; Phylloscopus budongoensis, the only warblers species found in the park; Picathartes oreas; Melignomon zenkeri; Muscicapa tessmanni and Batis minima; possibly Apus sladeniae.
+The park has recorded 265 species of birds and has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.
+Some of the prominent species include three montane species: grey cuckooshrike, pink-footed puffback and black-capped woodland warbler; Uganda woodland warbler, grey-necked rockfowl, Zenker's honeyguide, Tessmann's flycatcher and Gabon batis.

 The park has 105 mammal species which includes 16 species of primates.
-Some of the primate species recorded are Colobus satanas, Cercocebus torquatus, mandrills (Mandrillus sphinx), gorillas (Gorilla gorilla) and chimpanzees (Pan troglodytes).
-Other mammal species include elephants (bush elephants, Loxodonta africana, and forest elephants, Loxodonta cyclotis), and shrews (Crocidura grassei).
+These include black colobus, collared mangabey, mandrills, gorillas and chimpanzees.
+Other mammal species include bush elephants, forest elephants and Grasse's shrews.

 Sixty-five species of reptiles are reported, including crocodiles.
-Amphibians reported include Petropedetes palmipes and Leptodactylodon stevarti which are in the IUCN Red List.
-Goliath frogs (Conraura goliath) are found in the southern part of the park.
+Amphibians include Petropedetes palmipes and Leptodactylodon stevarti, which are in the IUCN Red List.
+Goliath frogs are found in the southern part of the park.